hinaria/native-cpp-hbase-client/README.md

 For now, see hbc.cpp and LiveClusterTesting.cpp for examples of use of the API.

+# Compiling

+First, setup and install folly as per the instructions for that project, as well as thrift and the other dependencies, either from source or from your operating system's package manager.
+Once that is complete, run

+  cd hbase
+  autoreconf --install
+  D=/path/to/double-conversion-library
+  LDFLAGS="-L$D/double-conversion" CFLAGS="-I$D/double-conversion/src" CXXFLAGS="-I$D/double-conversion/src" ./configure
+  make
+  make check
+  make install

+Voila!
+You're done.

 # Setting up your HBase environment

 NHC currently requires HBase 0.94.0 or newer.
 In addition, you should